aaronsaray/PHProblemLogger/README.md

 for output of the current environment.
 The configuration of this logger is *additive* meaning that out of the box nothing is logged during a problem.
 You must configure filters to indicate what you'd like to be logged.

 To use this tool, have an instance of a PSR-3 logger available and at least one filter callable ready.

+**Important** If you have your own exception handling in place (like a redirect or a nice view), create a new instance of PHProblemLogger **after** you've defined your exception handler.
+PHProblemLogger keeps a reference to the previous exception handler and will call it after it does exception logging.

 ### An Example